daryldelrosario/daryldelrosario/README.md

     </a><br>
 </p>

-## 🫶 I'm a Husband, Father, Background Teacher and Ambitious Dreamer
+## 🫶 I'm a Husband, Father, Certified Teacher and Ambitious Dreamer

-I've been living, learning and experiencing this world from breathing to crawling, trades to acting, and from cooking to staffing since 1986.
-My experience has brought me to this point in time where programming, coding, and problem solving became an addiction and obession that led me to a path towards becoming a `Digital Blacksmith`.
+I've been living, learning and experiencing this world from breathing to crawling, from trades to acting, and from cooking to staffing since 1986.
+My decisions and actions have brought me to this point in time where programming, coding, and problem solving have become an addiction and obession of mine.
+All this had led me to embark on a journey into becoming a `Digital Blacksmith`.

 > "Focused on full stack developing, and open to solving almost anything.
 I'm tackling this digital world one code at a time."
 > -Daryl del Rosario"